brandochn/naandi-webapp/README.md

 Naandi orphanage was founded in 1997 at Guadalajara México by a group of people to help poor kids.

 ## Technologies
-* ASP NET Core - version 3.0
+* ASP.NET Core - version 3.0
 * Bootstrap    - version 4.3.1
 * MySql.Data   - version 8.0.18
 * MariaDB      - version 10.4